-According to the ISSSG directive No27, issued on 25 December 2017, the minimum capital from 31 December 2018 throughout the period should be not less than GEL 4,200 thousand and the Company should, at all times, maintain total of this amount in either cash and cash equivalents or in bank balances.
+According to the ISSSG directive No27, issued on 25 December 2017, the minimum capital from 31 December 2018 throughout the period should be at least either 1/3 of RSM or GEL 4,200 thousand and the Company should, at all times, maintain total of this amount in either cash and cash equivalents or in bank balances.

-The company makes certain adjustments to the IFRS equity in these separate statements of financial position in order to arrive to the ISSSG prescribed capital.
+The Company makes certain adjustments to the IFRS equity in these statements of financial position in order to arrive to the ISSSG prescribed capital.